kyma-project/kyma/components/helm-broker/docs/proposals/addon-git-support.md

 <p>

 - Migration job needed
-- Changes in UI and console-backend-service needed
+- Changes in UI and Console Backend Service needed
-- Link is not "clickable".
-In UI you are not able to click directly the link and go to a given repository.
+- Link is not clickable.
+You cannot click the link directly in UI and go to a given repository.

 </p>
 </details>